Denis Doulgeropoulos

 It was widely believed that globalization would foster peace before Russia invaded Ukraine.
 The war is testing that assumption and drawing attention to the vulnerabilities in far-flung supply chains, which were already stressed by the pandemic and the recovery.

-The United States, the European Union (EU), the United Kingdom (UK), and other allies are using financial sanctions to severely damage Russia’s economy and pressure its leaders to end the conflict in Ukraine.
-But that effort likely comes at a significant cost to the global economy.
+The United States, the European Union, the United Kingdom, and other allies have imposed sweeping financial sanctions to weaken Russia’s economy and pressure its leadership to end the conflict in Ukraine.
+However, these actions also carry significant consequences for the global economy.

 Punishing Russia

-Western nations acted in unprecedented ways to isolate Russia from world trade and the global financial system.
-SWIFT, an international payments system, has expelled some of Russia’s biggest banks.
-As a result, Russia’s central bank is unable to prop up the value of its currency, the ruble, with assets in North America and Europe frozen.
+Western nations took unprecedented steps to isolate Russia from global trade and the international financial system.
+For example, SWIFT, a major global payments network, expelled several of Russia’s largest banks.
+As a result, Russia’s central bank lost access to foreign reserves held in North America and Europe, limiting its ability to stabilize the ruble.

-Germany shelved plans to open a new pipeline that would have brought natural gas from Russia, and the United States and the United Kingdom have banned imports of Russian oil.2 Hundreds of Western companies have suspended operations or left Russia, the 11th largest economy in the world, either to comply with sanctions or due to public outrage over the war.
-Some wealthy oligarchs believed to be close to the Kremlin have also had their assets frozen or seized.3
+Furthermore, Germany halted plans for a new natural gas pipeline from Russia, while the United States and the United Kingdom banned imports of Russian oil.
+At the same time, hundreds of Western companies suspended operations or exited Russia altogether, either to comply with sanctions or in response to public pressure.
+In addition, authorities froze or seized assets belonging to wealthy oligarchs believed to have close ties to the Kremlin.

 Supply Shocks

-Due to concerns about supply constraints, crude oil and natural gas prices in Russia have surged since the conflict began.
-About 40% of the EU’s gas supply and almost 25% of its oil comes from Russia.
-Thus, reductions in energy deliveries from Russia would be difficult to replace and could worsen shortages in the global market.7
+Energy markets experienced particularly strong shocks.
+Crude oil and natural gas prices surged as concerns grew over supply constraints.
+About 40% of the European Union’s natural gas and nearly 25% of its oil historically came from Russia.
+Consequently, reduced energy flows from Russia are difficult to replace and could intensify shortages worldwide.

 Ripple Effects

-In the OECD report, inflation could rise by an additional 2% in the euro area, and 1.4% in the United States, compared to what it would have been without the war.
-The OECD expects 2022 economic growth to be reduced by about 1.4% in the euro area and 0.9% in the United States.13
+According to the OECD, inflation could rise an additional 2% in the euro area and 1.4% in the United States.
+At the same time, economic growth in 2022 may decline by approximately 1.4% in the euro area and 0.9% in the United States.

-Russia’s aggression in Ukraine has caused a humanitarian disaster and an economic catastrophe that are almost impossible to measure.
-More than 4 million people have already fled Ukraine, and many more could follow.
-Without outside help, accommodating the flood of refugees is likely to strain the finances of host governments such as Hungary, Moldova, Poland, Romania, and Slovakia.14
+Beyond economic measures, the conflict has triggered a humanitarian crisis.
+More than four million people have already fled Ukraine, and many more may follow.
+Without substantial international assistance, hosting large numbers of refugees could strain the finances of neighboring countries such as Poland, Hungary, Moldova, Romania, and Slovakia.

-Estimates and projections are based on current conditions, are subject to change, and may not come to pass.
+Estimates and projections reflect current conditions, are subject to change, and may not materialize.

-This information is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
-You are encouraged to seek guidance from an independent tax or legal professional.
-The content is derived from sources believed to be accurate.
-Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2022 Broadridge Financial Solutions, Inc.
+This information is not intended as tax, legal, investment, or retirement advice.
+You are encouraged to consult independent professionals for guidance.
+The content is based on sources believed to be accurate and does not constitute a solicitation to buy or sell any security.
+This material was prepared by Broadridge Advisor Solutions. © 2022 Broadridge Financial Solutions, Inc.